 Explore Holy scripture and the tradition of the Church through discussion and presentation.
 A variety of themes are explored through passages, history, geography and theological interpretations through the ages.
 Please see the announcements for upcoming courses.
-During the pandemic, Bible Study has been held on Zoom but as we regather, there will be in-person meetings and some hybrid meeting options that include online.
-Bible Study has concluded for the summer.

 Education for Ministry (EfM) invites participants into small, mentored groups that provide the framework for understanding life and shaping actions as Christian faith is deepened.
 There are currently no EfM courses scheduled at Good Shepherd, but if you are interested in finding out more, please contact clergy.